RobJLeonard/SoftwareEnginnering/README.md

 # SoftwareEnginnering

-This repo contains all the dev tasks required for CS3012
+This repo contains lowest common ancestor 1 assignment for CS3012